peterkvt80/vbit2/README.md

 ## About

-This program takes a set of teletext [page files](https://github.com/peterkvt80/vbit2/wiki/Page-files) and generates a feature rich transmission stream on stdout.
+This program takes a set of teletext [page files](https://github.com/peterkvt80/vbit2/wiki/Page-files) and generates a feature rich transmission stream on stdout or via a TCP server socket.

 The transmission stream can be piped to raspi-teletext or any other application that needs a teletext packet stream.
-It is a console application that can be compiled for Raspberry Pi or Windows.
+It is a console application that can be compiled for Linux or Windows.

 It generates a T42 teletext stream that can be piped to [raspi-teletext](https://github.com/ali1234/raspi-teletext) to add a teletext signal to the Raspberry Pi composite output, [vbit-py](https://github.com/peterkvt80/vbit-py) to drive a Vbit teletext inserter board, or into the [vbit-iv](https://github.com/peterkvt80/vbit-iv) in-vision renderer.